 Buy for your size now - not the size you hope you'll be, or for added room.
 If it's roomy, cold water will slosh around inside (yuk) and if it's too small it'll be uncomfortable.

-Think about your body composition - are you lean or not?
-Do you carry weight in your thighs?
-If you're female and pear or hourglass shaped, don't go for extra buoyancy on your legs.
+Think about your body composition: are you lean or not?
+Where is your fat and muscle?
+For example, if you carry your fat on your thighs and bottom, don't go for extra buoyancy on your legs.